rchain/reference/faq.md

 The RChain Cooperative and RChain Holdings are both Internet companies and have participants around the world.
 They are Washington USA companies and the founders live in Seattle.

 **What is the governance model?**
-The Co-op currently has a five-person [Board of Directors](https://www.rchain.coop/coop-information-1#board-of-directors).
-The officers are Greg Meredith, President, and Evan Jensen, Secretary.
-The Co-op is a member-driven organization, and the membership drive will begin once the regulation-related filings are completed for all U.S. states [and other jurisdictions?].
-Additional board members and officers may be added.
-A membership meeting is planned for October 2017 in which elections will be held.
-Join the [RChain Slack](http://slack.rchain.coop) to learn specifics as plans take shape.

-**What is the Membership Program?**
-A program is being developed, but some aspects depend on having a working RChain blockchain.
-Permission from each of the 50 US states is needed in order to charge a membership fee and this process should be complete in the 4th quarter of 2017.

-**I live outside of the United States.
-Can I join as a Member?**
-Yes, unless you reside in a region sanctioned by the US.
-Please visit [https://member.rchain.coop](https://member.rchain.coop) (requires KYC and a one-time $20 membership fee).
+The Co-op is a member-driven organization with an elected nine-person [Board of Directors](https://rchain.coop/coop-information-1#board-of-directors).
+Board seats have 3, 2, or 1 year terms.
+The board is composed of:

+- 3 years: Greg Meredith, Vlad Zamfir, Ian Bloom
+- 2 years: Kenny Rowe, Evan Jensen, Alexandr Bulkin
+- 1 year: Navneet Suman, Hendrik Jan Hilbolling, David Currin

+The Co-op officers are Greg Meredith, President, and Evan Jensen, Secretary.
+XXX is this accurate?

+There are three steering committees where Members collaborate to shape and organize the Cooperative: the Executive Committee, the Governance Committee, and the Compensation Committee.
+All committees have open participation but are limited to 11 working members plus a chair.

 **What comm channels does the Co-op use?**
-- Co-op members, leadership and developers share a private **Discord server**.
+- Co-op members, leadership and developers share a private Discord server.
 To become a member and access Discord, please register at [https://member.rchain.coop](https://member.rchain.coop).
 - RChain Co-op's [Slack Team](https://ourchain.slack.com) is being phased out because Slack has changed its policy regarding new invitations.
 This policy change affects not just RChain, but all large Slack teams that support open enrollment.
-- [Github](https://github.com/rchain/) for code and project coordination.
+- [Github](https://github.com/rchain/) is used for code and project coordination.
 - The [RChain Twitter account](https://twitter.com/rchain_coop/) sends news and announcements.
 - [RChain on Medium](https://medium.com/rchain-cooperative) carries longer blog posts.
 - An [RChain YouTube channel](https://www.youtube.com/channel/UCSS3jCffMiz574_q64Ukj_w) contains updates, live webcasting, and recordings of meetings.
 - There are [RChain](https://www.reddit.com/r/rchain/) and [RChain_Official](https://www.reddit.com/r/RChain_Official/) subs on Reddit.
-- The [rchain forum](https://bitcointalk.org/index.php?topic=1747033.0) on Bitcointalk needs attention.
+- The [RChain forum](https://bitcointalk.org/index.php?topic=1747033.0) on Bitcointalk needs attention.
 - The Cooperative has a [Facebook](https://www.facebook.com/rchaincooperative/) and [LinkedIn](https://www.linkedin.com/company/24997313/) account with an RChain Group.
 Please join!
 - The [zoom.us](https://zoom.us/) app is used for teleconferencing such as the wednesday Weekly Debrief.
+- RChain sends out a bi-weekly newsletter.
+[Subscribe on the website](https://www.rchain.coop/#joinus) at the base of the main page.
-- To review past Hangout Summaries and Newsletter archives use the [Summary Index](https://github.com/rchain/Members/wiki/Weekly-Debrief-Index).
+- To review past Debrief Summaries and Newsletter archives use the [Summary Index](https://github.com/rchain/Members/wiki/Weekly-Debrief-Index).

 ## Tokens